 \item Figure~\ref{fig:grid8} plots the eigenvalue spectrum for different inertia profiles.
-The case of no additional allocation, $\underline m$, marginally outperforms with respect to both the best damping asymptote (most damped nonzero eigenvalues) as well as the best damping ratio (narrowest cone).
-As apparent from the time-domain plots in Figure~\ref{fig:grid7}, this case also leads to the worst time-domain performance (with respect to overshoots) compared to the optimal allocation $m^{*}$, which has slightly poorer damping asymptote and ratio.
-These observations reveal that the spectrum holds only partial information, and advocate the use of the $\mathcal H_{2}$-norm as opposed to spectral performance metrics {\tb (as in \cite{TSB-TL-DJH:15})}.
+The initial inertia profile $\underline m$, marginally outperforms other allocations with respect to both the best damping asymptote (most damped nonzero eigenvalues) as well as the best damping ratio (narrowest cone).
+As is apparent from the plots in Figure~\ref{fig:grid7}, this case also leads to inferior time-domain performance compared to the optimal allocation $m^{*}$, which has slightly poorer damping asymptote and ratio.
+These observations reveal that the spectrum holds only partial information, and advocate the use of the $\mathscr H_{2}$ norm as opposed to spectral performance metrics (as in \cite{TSB-TL-DJH:15}).

 \end{enumerate}